YisraelBerman/Terraform-GitLab_Jenkins_servers/README.md

 # Terraform-GitLab_Jenkins_servers

-This project uses Terraform to create a GitLab server and project, a Jenkins server and agent, and connects the servers so a pipeline can be run.
+This project uses Terraform to create a GitLab server and project, a Jenkins server and agent, and connects the servers.
+The Terraform will connect the local directory that was defined to the GitLab project, and add a basic Jenkinsfile to the directory so you can run a pipeline.

 ## Prerequisites